A friend of mine contacted me to seek my opinion on whether criminal prosecutions could be instigated against her son.

 One cannot succeed without the other and this is the most basic point of law you learn, and this took me back a few years when I studied A Level in Law.

 The Mens Rea is the criminal intent to commit the offence, and the Actus Rea is the actual act of committing it.
 Mens rea is a Latin legal term that translates as ‘guilty mind’ or ‘criminal intent’.
 To commit a crime, you need mens rea (the intent to commit a crime) and actus reus (the actual doing of a crime).

-Furthermore, there is the Criminal Prosecution Service (“CPS”) two part test that decides if a case goes to Court;
+The Criminal Prosecution Service (‘CPS’) two part test decides if a case goes to Court.
+They ask themselves;

 - Is it in the public interest to proceed with the prosecution?